> Alice Oakleaf Hydrangea - trade gallon

 > Amethyst Oakleaf Hydrangea - trade gallon

 The search for a pink oakleaf can be as troublesome as the search for a blue rose, but recently with Hydangea q. ’Amethyst’ the cause has been advanced.
-This oakleaf selection starts white but colors very quickly to a nice pink on a fairly short plant to about 6 feet high & 6 feet wide.
+This compact oakleaf selection starts white but colors very quickly to a nice pink on a fairly short plant to about 6 feet high & 6 feet wide.
 Deciduous, best flower color in lots of sun but it sure appreciates some shade in the hot afternoon.
 Selected by plantsman, Dr. Michael Dirr.
 Zones 6-9.

 ’Harmony’ is an unusual oakleaf hydrangea.
 Rather than being conical the shape and mass of the flower head is routund and mounded, rather like the bloom on the Chinese Snowball viburnum.